Posted by Max Cuneo in Immune Support

 Localised inflammation is the bodies healing response to small wounds around the body and doesn’t cause inflammation elsewhere – an example of this would be if you walk into a door and get a black eye (or the kettlebell scenario… again).
 Another example could be if an individual is allergic to gluten and they eat gluten (unknowingly usually), they are going to have one angry bowel network resulting in inflammation in that area.

 Additionally, this can still be an important consideration for those who have non-coeliac gluten sensitivity.
-By accidently consuming gluten-containing products, is when localised inflammation kicks off.
+By accidentally consuming gluten-containing products, is when localised inflammation kicks off.
 This inflammation causes damage to the mucosal cells and villi of the small intestine, impairing digestion and absorption of many nutrients (Burke and Deakin, 2015).
 Common symptoms of exposure to gluten are abdominal distension, pain, diarrhoea, constipation, fatigue and nausea.

 A great supplement to keep in your cupboard is Whey Protein Isolate (WPI).
 Two reasons for this: WPI can be a versatile supplement in anyone's diet.
-It's a great addition to home-made pancakes, throw in with a fruit smoothie, or straight up with water for a convenient snack option.
+It's a great addition to homemade pancakes, throw in with a fruit smoothie, or straight up with water for a convenient snack option.
 Also, knowing confidently there is no contamination of gluten can put a gluten-sensitive or someone with Coeliac Disease’s mind at ease and their gut network happy.

 Now let’s move on to a more practical example of inflammation and put it into a larger system.
 If an individual loses weight, inflammatory markers go down, as weight increases, inflammatory markers increase.
-Losing body water, doesn’t count as losing weight - the latter more specifically refers to body fat and lean mass.
+Losing body water doesn’t count as losing weight - the latter more specifically refers to body fat and lean mass.

-During the initial phases of a ketogenic diet, a common observable outcome is where the bodies glycogen and water stores become effected and a quick reduction in weight occurs (excludes body fat and lean mass).
+During the initial phases of a ketogenic diet, a common observable outcome is where the bodies glycogen and water stores become affected and a quick reduction in weight occurs (excludes body fat and lean mass).
 The ketogenic diet refers to ketogenesis.
 After about 18 hours your body starts to produce ketones, made by the liver - which becomes the body new primary fuel source.
 This production of ketones is on the tail end of your body’s response to spare blood glucose because adhering to a strict ketogenic diet is a very low carbohydrate intake (less than 5%), very high fat (70%), and moderate protein (20-25%).
 Therefore, the body must then turn to fat sources for fuel.
-This bit of information doesn’t necessarily refer to the Inflammation topic of this article but more draws a relationship between water-loss as weight loss in the form of a real-life/practical example.
+This bit of information doesn’t necessarily refer to the Inflammation topic of this article but more draws a relationship between water loss as weight loss in the form of a real-life/practical example.

 The movie Game Changers (2018) demonstrated how eating meat increased inflammatory markers, which was observed soon after that meal was ingested.
 Funnily enough, fatty cuts of meat will have this effect however lean meats DON’T increase inflammatory markers.
 Some very low fat or no fat animal products have shown to decrease inflammatory markers.

 Exercise in itself acutely increases inflammatory markers, however in the long term, exercise helps to decrease inflammatory markers.
-A study conducted by Nieman (1994) found a J-curve relationship between exercise intensity and the underlying immune system and found moderate-intensity exercise (by recreational and elite athletes) can enhance immune function, lowering risk of illness.
-However, in contrast, high-intensity exercise performed repeatedly (typical of a high level/elite athlete) can transiently lower immune function therefore, leading to increased risk of illness shortly after exercise.
+A study conducted by Nieman (1994) found a J-curve relationship between exercise intensity and the underlying immune system and found moderate-intensity exercise (by recreational and elite athletes) can enhance immune function, lowering the risk of illness.
+However, in contrast, high-intensity exercise performed repeatedly (typical of a high level/elite athlete) can transiently lower immune function, therefore, leading to increased risk of illness shortly after exercise.

 Interestingly, a wonderful little benefit of extra virgin olive oil (EVOO) is its innate zero trans-fat composition and a high proportion of monounsaturated fatty acids (about 70%) in the form of oleic acid, with small amounts of poly- and saturated fatty acids.
 As EVOO is extracted by mechanical means it retains the highest level of nutrients compared to its evil cousins the hydrogenated oils which are made by industrial means.
 This is where hydrogen is added to oil (typically vegetable oil).